The Sprawl Manifesto!

 We launched in September 2017 to cover Calgary’s municipal election.
 It began as a zany experiment.
 And hey, it worked!
 A surge of community support turned our tiny shop into a going concern.

-We’re supported by people—450 and counting!—who want to see Calgary journalism done differently, including our Super Sprawlers: GOOD Company, Lourdes Juan and Burhan Syed.
+Today we’re supported by ordinary people—500 and counting!—who want to see Calgary journalism done differently, including our Super Sprawlers: GOOD Company, Lourdes Juan and Burhan Syed.

-In April 2018, the Sprawl was selected as one of five participants in the Digital News Innovation Challenge, a partnership between Ryerson University and Facebook to support emerging news startups in Canada.
-As part of the program, which runs from April to September, the Sprawl will receive up to $100,000 in one-time funding.
+In addition to crowdfunding, The Sprawl received $100,000 through the Digital News Innovation Challenge, a partnership between Ryerson University and the Facebook Journalism Project to support emerging news startups in Canada.

 Who’s behind this thing!?